 Obsessive-compulsive disorder (OCD) is a long-term condition that causes uncontrollable (intrusive) thoughts and resultant behaviors that affect daily life.
 Estimates show that up to 3% of people in the United States have OCD.
 Getting the right care can improve your quality of life.
 The team at Northern Virginia Psychiatric Group in Fairfax, Virginia, diagnoses and treats OCD.
 To get help, call the office or schedule an appointment online today.

-Obsessive-compulsive disorder or OCD is a chronic mental health condition that causes uncontrollable and unwanted thoughts that are anxiety-provoking.
+Obsessive-compulsive disorder or OCD is a chronic mental health condition that causes intrusive thoughts that are anxiety-provoking.
 People with OCD may engage in behaviors to relieve the distress.
 That pattern occurs over and over again to the point that it affects their quality of life.

 OCD is common and affects people of all ages, including children and teens.
 Researchers are still investigating what causes someone to develop OCD, but some theorize it may develop from a combination of genetic and environmental factors.

 Researchers have also found that people with OCD have abnormalities in certain areas of the brain — the connection between OCD and these abnormalities is still under investigation.

 OCD symptoms may include obsessions, compulsions, or both.